Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python Coding Interview Questions (Beginner to Advanced).md

 ---

-# Prepare for the Worst: Most Frequently Asked Questions by Big Tech Companies
+# Prepare for the Worst: Most Frequently Asked Python Questions by Big Tech Companies

 As we gear up for technical interviews, it’s essential to be prepared for the toughest Python questions.
 If you're preparing for high-level technical interviews, you'll want to master these complex Python problems.
 Here’s a list of coding questions that have been asked by top-tier companies!

+---

-## 1. Find the Longest Substring Without Repeating Characters
+## 1. Longest Substring Without Repeating Characters

+**Problem**
 Given a string, find the length of the longest substring without repeating characters.

-#### Answer

 ```python
 def length_of_longest_substring(s: str) -> int: